 For the most part, no. ISA will cover your flights costs, arrange a hotel or homestay for you, and will pay for your transportation costs to and from your place of teaching.
 ISA will also cover most meals but you will be required to pay for lunch on non-program days.
 Any personal travel expenses however will not be covered.

 Do I have a choice as to where I will be placed?

 No. You will be moved between multiple locations throughout Japan to service the schools that have asked for an empowerment program to be held for their students.

 Do I need to supply written references for my application?

 This is optional.
 You are welcome to supply written references from academic staff or employers, but contact details of two referees is the minimum we require.

 What is the application process?

-After the paper recruiting process, applicants will be shortlisted and invited to an interview to be held on a university campus or at an ISA Australia office in August and September.
+After the paper recruiting process, applicants will be shortlisted and invited to an interview to be held at a venue in your city in August and September.
 If successful, you will be invited back at a later stage for another session with ISA Australia staff in late November for orientation before departure in December.